bacionejs/byte-armada/README.md

 **byte-armada** is a real-time-tactics 🚀 game

 ---

-- 🚀🤖 1 Player ➡️ click intro
+Modes: single and multiplayer

-- 🚀🚀 2 Player ➡️ long-press intro and scan each other's 📱 (Android Chrome on same wifi)
+- 🚀🤖 - click intro
--
+- 🚀🚀 - long-press intro and scan each other's 📱 (Android Chrome on same wifi)

 ---

 🥅 Objective: get a 🚀 to the other side.